Shawarma Press as an Alternative to Gyro Franchises

 Even before the pandemic, According to market researcher NPD Group, people are eating at home 80% of the time, which is 5% more than a decade ago.
-This is good news for fast-casual sandwich franchises that are more skilled at preparing meals to go.
+This is good news for healthy food franchises that are more skilled at preparing meals to go.

 Newer Concept, Greater Market Opportunity

 While most Americans are familiar with the gyro franchise, far fewer are familiar with shawarma.
-The average Yelp results for a mid to large-size market (1 million people in the metropolitan area) yielded over twice as many restaurants offering gyros than those that offered shawarma.
+The average Yelp results for a mid to large-size market (1 million people in the metropolitan area) yielded over twice as many restaurants offering gyro restaurant franchise than those that offered shawarma.
 This disparity is even greater in smaller markets.

 The Small Business Administration’s database of franchises for sale found that there are eight times more gyro franchises for sale than shawarma-based franchises, meaning that there is far more regional and national growth potential for the latter.

 Based on this information, there is plenty of opportunity for shawarma franchises to enter markets that are wide open for growth, whereas gyro franchises will face far more existing competition.